 1) Successfully complete all compulsory and elective credits at the School and Program levels

-2) Successfully complete the two non-credit school core compulsory courses
+2) Successfully complete the school core compulsory course

-3) Submit and present a research thesis approved by a School-appointed examining committee
+3) Submit and present a research dissertation approved by a School-appointed examining committee

 4) Fully reside and attend classes in the DI’s host city (Doha, Qatar) for no less than three semesters